Psychogenic non-epileptic seizure: History

 The phenomenon of psychogenic seizures has been recognized (in various forms) for centuries.
-Seizure-like episodes without apparent neurological cause have been associated with hysteria since antiquity, particularly in women.
+The earliest documentations are in the medical texts of ancient Egyptian and Greek civilizations in which the term hysteria was first coined.
+"Hysteria" is derived from the Greek word for womb, which historically was considered the organ causing functional symptoms in women.
+There was a belief that the womb (uterus) became "frustrated" and travelled to other locations in the body, causing such symptoms.
 Ancient Greek and Roman physicians, including Aretaeus of Cappadocia, described conditions they linked to reproductive dysfunction and psychological factors.
+Over the next millennium, the concept of hysteria permeated into other aspects of cultures outside of medicine; it became closely intertwined with witchcraft in the 15^{th} century and was reflected in Italian Renaissance paintings in the 16^{th} century (such as The healing of the possessed woman by Andrea del Sarto).
+It was considered a disease exclusive to women until the 17^{th} century when English physicians Thomas Willis and Thomas Syndeham reported cases of hysteria in men.
+This led to a crucial shift in belief as what was initially considered the cause of disease, the uterus, was replaced by the brain, allowing one to view hysteria as a neurologic disorder.
 In the 19th century, Jean-Martin Charcot provided the first systematic medical descriptions of these episodes, coining the term hystero-epilepsy to distinguish them from epileptic seizures.

-The psychoanalytic framework of the late 19th and early 20th centuries, particularly through the work of Sigmund Freud, reframed hysteria as a manifestation of unconscious psychological conflict.
-In this context, it was proposed that repressed traumatic experiences could be "converted" into physical symptoms, such as convulsions or loss of consciousness; this conversion theory became the dominant explanation for such episodes throughout much of the 20th century and shaped early diagnostic categories of conversion disorder.
+The psychoanalytic framework of the late 19th and early 20th centuries, particularly through the work of Austrian physician Sigmund Freud and French physician Pierre Janet (students of Charcot), reframed hysteria as a manifestation of unconscious psychological conflict.
+In this context, it was proposed that repressed traumatic experiences could be "converted" into physical symptoms, such as convulsions or loss of consciousness.
+Janet similarly discussed this in his research, reporting his own theory on dissociation while discussing the subconscious, bridging a connection between one's past traumatic experiences and current symptoms.
+Freud's conversion theory became the dominant explanation for such episodes throughout much of the 20th century and shaped early diagnostic categories of conversion disorder.
 The DSM-IV lists conversion disorders instead of the current FND.
 Additionally, in revision, the DSM-5 was updated to add emphasis to the positive physical signs inconsistent with recognized diseases.
-The requirement of a history of psychological stressors and that the symptom is not fake was removed as well.
+The requirement of a history of psychological stressors and that the symptom is not factious was removed as well.